Zeiss Conquest HD Review: The 8 Reasons To Purchase Today! (And the 2 Reasons You Shouldn’t)

 Most bird watchers do!

 Check out this brochure from Zeiss.
-It has a nice table comparing the Close Focusing Distance between the different size Conquest HD binoculars (8×32, 10×42, 8×42, 10×56, etc).
+It has a helpful table comparing the Close Focusing Distance between the different size Conquest HD binoculars (8×32, 10×42, 8×42, 10×56, etc.).

 2 Reason’s Not to Buy the Conquest HD:

 From a pricing perspective, the Zeiss Conquest HD is right in the middle.

 Let me explain.

 The most significant difference is seen while using in low light situations like the dark forest, sunrise or sunset.
 The Zeiss Conquest HD will significantly outperform it’s lower priced competitors.